 This area is concerned with our missionary work, both within the immediate area of the Parish and more widely, also our ecumenical work with other Christian Churches.

-- We will continue to play a significant role in ecumenical initiatives including Braunstone Faiths Forum, South West Leicester Council of Churches, and Churches Together in Kirby Muxloe and Leicester Forest East.
+- We will continue to support any initiative developed by the Braunstone Churches Group and continue to play a significant role in South West Leicester Council of Churches and Churches Together in Kirby Muxloe and Leicester Forest East.